 This is due to the fact that when autophagy is triggered, cells break down the elements that aren’t useful any longer and “recycle” material for reuse.

-One way in which cancer cells use autophagy “in their own interest” is to evade apoptosis, or cell death.
+One way in which cancer cells use autophagy “in their own interest” is to

 Apoptosis and autophagy both rely on similar mechanisms to break down cellular material that is no longer helpful.
 But while apoptosis takes this disassembly all the way, eventually causing the cell to die, in autophagy, death is postponed by recycling some of the cellular material.